albertus82/jface-utils/README.md

 ### Getting started

-In order to open a Preferences dialog, you must instantiate a [`Preferences`](src/main/java/it/albertus/jface/preference/Preferences.java) object and invoke its `open` method (e.g. from a `SelectionListener`).
+In order to open a Preferences dialog, you must instantiate a [`Preferences`](src/main/java/it/albertus/jface/preference/Preferences.java) object and invoke one of its `openDialog` method (e.g. from a `SelectionListener`).
 The [`Preferences`](src/main/java/it/albertus/jface/preference/Preferences.java) constructors take three or four arguments:
 * [`Configuration`](src/main/java/it/albertus/util/Configuration.java): the application's configuration object;
 * [`PageDefinition[]`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java): preference pages that contains preference items;
 * [`Preference[]`](src/main/java/it/albertus/jface/preference/Preference.java): preference items;